thedrp/thedrp.github.io/resources/cycle/index.md

 - Only VS connection battles count on the Status screen.
 - Care Mistakes reset to 0 when a Digimon sleeps/degenerates.
 (Generally meaning, Care Mistakes only last for the day.)
 (It's also possible that evolution resets Care Mistakes)
 - Training Bars do not affect VS Battle performance/code.
+- Treating Sickness/Injury will lower weight.
+(Even when failed)

 ### Special Mode
 -----